The CMO walks into the board meeting with a slide she's proud of.

 CFOs can't argue with that.

+You're convinced.
+You need to measure revenue impact, not time saved.
 But your systems aren't integrated.
 Your data is messy.
 You're at Level 1 or Level 2.

-What do you actually DO?
+What do you actually do?

 Start with One Metric

 Don't try to measure everything at once.
-Pick ONE revenue metric to focus on.
+Pick one revenue metric to focus on.

 Did conversion improve?
 By how much?
 Can you attribute it to the AI initiative?